nmolaei7878/NoteBook/README.md

 ## Tip 0:
  - use simple class names to calculate css.
- - using pesudo elements and calculating in css in more work to do and takes longer.(performance cause)
+ - using pesudo elements and calculating in the css is more work to do and takes longer.(performance cause)

 ## Tip 1: